ragavithangaraj/JDBC-inventory-management/README.md

-Here's an attractive `README.md` file for the `JDBC-inventory-management` project, which includes detailed instructions on how to set up and run the project:
+Here's a revised `README.md` file with a more attractive format and without visible stars and hashes for the procedure:

 ```markdown
 # JDBC Inventory Management